-- Merge visible layers: in this case, the hidden layers remain intact.
+- Merge visible layers: in this case, the hidden layers will remain intact.

-- Merge all layers: the layer resulting from this operation contains the current image.
+- Merge all layers: the resulting layer will contain the currently displayed image.

 * For Layers selection, please refer to the chapter on this subject in lesson 03.
 These options are also available in the Layer main menu.

-TVPaint Animation will always try to create instances in the merged layer.
+TVPaint Animation will always try to create replicate the your instances' structure in the merged layer.

 Below, four layers A, B, C and D are going to be merged (we used the option Merge all Layers).
 The resulting layer uses the instances system.